prisma/prisma1/README.md

 ## Quickstart

-[Watch this 5min tutorial]() or follow the steps below to get started:
+[Watch this 2 min tutorial](https://www.youtube.com/watch?v=gg_SJ8a5xpA) or follow the steps below to get started with the Graphcool framework:

 1. **Install via NPM:**